 There was a saying: "They don't bury you anymore, they just change the bedding."
-People would tell it like a riddle, lowering their voices, then burst into laughter.
-The Board didn't mind; humor was a compliance valve.
-My grandmother said it to me once, right before drifting into her garden sleep.
+People would tell it like a riddle.
+My grandmother said that.
 The next morning her bed was empty.
 New sheets, new robe folded at the corner.
-The room already reassigned.
+The room looking untouched for the 20 years she lived there.

 The residents spoke fondly of the routines.
-Morning stretches led by holographic instructors.
-Afternoon readings, Board-approved histories read aloud in calm voices.
+Morning stretches led by young volunteer instructors to would get 2x variance credits.
+Afternoon readings of old favorites or movies from the 20th century were on a forever rotation.
 In the evenings, synchronized sunsets projected on every balcony.
 One man said, "It's like living in a museum painting.
 You always get the golden hour."
-He said it seriously.

-People rarely mentioned the floors they'd left behind, the homes, the yards, the pets handed off.
+People rarely mentioned the spaces they'd left behind in the towers, the outlands or any of the habitats.
+The homes, the yards, the pets handed off or died.
 When they did, it was in fragments.
-A woman told me once: "I used to grow tomatoes.
-Now I grow sleep."
-She laughed, but her eyes watered.
+A woman told me once: "I used to grow tomatoes."
+She laughed, and her eyes watered.